chortlinghamster/modules/README.md

-# Chortling Hamster's Modules for VCV Rack
+# Chortling Hamster Modules for VCV Rack

 Here are some modules for [VCV Rack 2](https://www.vcvrack.com).